IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

 $ ibmcloud sat storage assignment create --name ocs-sub2 --group test-group2 --config ocs-config2
 ```

-This will update the OcsCluster resource.

 ### Migration (Updating OCS version) :

-To update the version of OCS, we have to create a new configuration with the template version set to the version you want to upgrade to.
-We need to have the same name for the CRD (the parameter ocs-cluster-name) and the rest of the parameters should remain the same as the previous configuration, but, we should change the value of `ocs-upgrade` to true.
+To update the version of OCS, we have to create a new configuration with the template version set to the version of OCS we want to upgrade to.
+We need to have the same name for the CRD (the parameter `ocs-cluster-name`) and the rest of the parameters should remain the same as the previous configuration, but, we should change the value of `ocs-upgrade` to true.

 Example :